What are the 4 subfields of anthropology and what do each of them do?

 •Without the words or structures with which to articulate a concept, that concept will not occur.

-Define the term 'reification' and explain how the concept of race has become reified throughout history.
+Define the term reification and explain how the concept of race has been reified throughout history.

-Give 3 examples of how people may respond to, resist or embrace cultural systems that they are a part of.
+Give 3 examples of how people may accept, resist or negotiate the cultural systems they are a part of.

 eg. accepting a family role, work expectations, gender expectations.